 - engage in dialog through gamification, polls, promotions;

 - ask customers to share their impressions and leave reviews about the app in exchange for small bonuses, discounts, or personalized business gifts that can be branded with your company logo.

-Personalize the brand, convey its values and principles of work through social media.
+Personalize the brand, convey its values and principles of work through social media marketing.
 Be involved in positive changes, integrate into the consumer environment, support a pronounced social motive in the behavior of the zoomers.
 If possible, delve into the topics of charity, ecology, and spiritual growth.
 By identifying themselves with brands, teens tend to choose products from specific brands.
 To do this, the company must be associated with views that are close to the audience.

 Each social media platform needs an individual approach: informative posts for Facebook, demonstration of ambitions for Instagram, fresh and relevant news for Twitter, creative manifestations for TikTok.